Questfall/docs/mining/Quests.md

 ### Quest Duration

+Users can submit answers to quests as long as it’s active.
 Each quest's duration ranges from 1 to 30 days depending on the number of days the author chose to promote their quest.

-Users can submit answers for review as long as the quest is active.
+The length of the quest does not affect the size of the reward.

 ***